dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 Based on my research, there are two different variations on implementing this 8px Grid method: the Hard way and the Soft way.
 (I stole the wording from other articles)

+**Note:** Because 8px is quite a big start of a scale value for your designs, 4px and 12px are commonly included in the list of spacers for some visual edge cases, even though they are not multiples of 8.

 #### Hard Grid method

 This method is a combination of the 8x Grid method with the Baseline Grid.